hanyulo/knowledge/database/stanford_course/05_realtional_design_theory/functional_dependency.md

  * if A{}+ is equal to all attributes then A{}+ is the key
  * process
   * pick single attribute from all attributes (R) to determine if it is the key
-  * if the attribute is the key, all superset of the attributes are keys
+  * if the attribute is the key, all supersets of the attribute are keys

 ## How to specify functional dependencies for a relation
  *